Associate Distribution Engineer

 - Provide engineering support during construction, including post-construction reviews to ensure all applicable engineering and construction standards have been met.

 - Conduct root cause analysis of outages and mitigation using engineering principles and design.

-- Requires BS Degree and less than 2 years prior relevant experience OR BS non-engineering degree and less than 5 yrs relevant experience
+- Requires BS Degree in Engineering (Electrical Engineer preferred) and less than 2 years of prior relevant experience

 - Experience with NESC Standards, ESRI, AutoCAD and/or MicroStation, and GIS a plus.

 - Proficiency in MS Office (Word, Excel, Outlook, etc.) required.

 - Excellent verbal and written communications skills.

 - Willingness to perform both field and office work.